 This stress means that extreme frugality may not be sustainable.

 It was one thing for us to maintain it for 5 years while paying off hubby’s debts.
 We had a strong, immediate goal and wanted to act as if our hair was on fire.

 But after that goal was met, we were tired of nickeling and diming ourselves all the time.
 We were tired of shabby old cars that broke down.
 The fact that we “didn’t have a car payment” wasn’t comforting when we had to donate 3 cars to charity in the span of 6 months.
-(This is precisely why I started a business, and earned a car lease reimbursement in 3 months.)
+(This is precisely why I started a business.)

 Oh, and by the way: getting out of debt is MUCH easier and faster if one raises their income while doing it!
 This is exactly what my husband and I did during our debt snowball.
 The extra income made far more difference to our budget than frugality ever could.